alexeilebedev/openacr/README.md

 generate data structures for its next version.
 As a result, all of AMC's internal data structures, both input, and computational, are defined as ssim tuples and can be queried with ``acr ns:amc -xref''.

-The output of amc is a "database of code".
-AMC generates verbose, user-readable code with comments.
-You almost never need to go to assembly level with this code.

 An in-memory database is a data structure with specific record types, well-defined custom memory pools, referential integrity constraints, and functions to create, read, update and delete (CRUD) the records, built-in joins between tables (called cross-references), and other operations.
 Programs using amc include the generated header then make calls to provided functions.
-A large number of primitives is implemented, spanning the range from almost trivial to quite sophisticated, that the human can use to build programs.

-The premise of AMC is that reusable code doesn't work, because of two things:
+The premise of AMC is that reusable source code doesn't work, because of two things:
-- layers of glue and cruft that get added to accomodate the possible use scenarios
+- layers of glue and cruft that get added to accomodate various use cases.
-- eventual loss of either compatibility or flexibility and abandonment
+- eventual loss of either compatibility or flexibility and abandonment.
+As a result, code written for reusability never reaches its intended potential in terms of either performance or utility.

-As a result, all high-performance systems are hand-coded due to highly specific requirements.
-AMC solves this dilemma.
+As can be seen from real life examples, all high-performance systems are hand-coded due to highly specific requirements.
+And hand-coding is error-prone and requires a lot of debugging and chasing of memory errors and dangling pointers.

+AMC specifically addresses and solves this dilemma.
 Since it generates readable source code that we then keep the under source control, we can control the changes tightly.
-Since the performance of AMC itself is irrelevant (it generates 1M+ lines of code per second, which is good enough for all purposes), we can keep backward compatibility at the cost of slightly lower performance whenever we face this trade-off.
+Since the performance of AMC itself is irrelevant (it generates 1M+ lines of code per second, which is good enough for all purposes), we can keep backward compatibility at the cost of slightly lower performance whenever we face such trade-off.
 AMC allows customization, down to bitfield-level, of the memory layout of all attributes.

 Best-in-class algorithms for most day-to-day problems are known.
 The problem is supplying them to the application without losing the performance to glue code and data format mismatch.
 Since AMC generates a custom set of routines for each application, it can be tuned without fear of adversely affecting other users.

-One killer feature of AMC is that it generates xrefs -- automatic joins between in-memory structures, eliminating hard-to-find pointer errors and leaving the developer to focus on the application, not pointer management.
+One killer feature of AMC is that it generates xrefs -- automatic joins between in-memory structures, giving you a tool to eliminate pointer errors such as double deletion.

 Studies estimate the defect rate to grow as an exponential function of number of source lines.
 The ratio of manual to AMC-generated code for